CARA-ch/emed-service-guide/docs/transactions/iti57.md

 * The APPC document has to be approved
     * This implies that direct deletion of a deprecated (replaced) APPC document is not possible.
     * Unapproved APPC document deletion can only occur at opt-out.
-* Currently the service just permanently deletes the requested APPC document, no archival or flagging is done.
+* Currently the service just permanently deletes the requested APPC document and all the CH-EMED-EPR documents and any other information stored by the PMP concerning this patient, no archival or flagging is done.

 ## Update DocumentEntry availabilityStatus